gopher-fleece/gleece/docs/VALIDATION.md

 - `validate:"required"` ensures the `Address` field is mandatory.
 - `validate:"gte=1"` ensures the `HouseNumber` field has a value of at least 1.

-## Validate for Rest Params (query, header etc.)
+## Validating REST Parameters (Query, Header, etc.)

-The validation is read from the annotation `validate` option.
+Validation rules are defined using the `validate` annotation option.

 ```go
 // @Description Create a new user